- Canadian high school

-Have you been accepted into SFU but wish to defer your admission?
+Have you been accepted into SFU but wish to defer your Undergraduate Admission offer?

 You may apply to defer your offer of admission for up to one full year and to any term within that year.
 For example, you have been admitted to the fall term, you may apply for a one-time deferral to spring, summer, or the following fall term.

-If your deferral request is approved you must pay the admission deposit which will be applied to your approved deferral term.
+For your deferral request to be considered, you must pay the admission deposit, which will be applied to your approved deferral term.
 Please note: The admission deposit is non-refundable.